Growth & Management Strategies

 "We need to find the balance between trying to grow at all costs, versus keeping a balance in the P&L." - interviewee

-The correction period provided the most definitive empirical test of this principle in the African context.
+The substantive treatment of why blitzscaling fails systematically in African operating conditions sits in Scaling Pathways - anchored in Reid Hoffman's own acknowledgment that blitzscaling is always managerially inefficient, the empirical pattern of correction-period casualties, and the longer-S-curve / steeper-slope African market dynamics.
+The implication for growth strategy is the unit-economics principle.
 Ventures growing at all costs - buying customers, subsidising prices, expanding geographically ahead of operational readiness - were among the first to fail or be forced into distressed M&A when funding dried up.

-The unit economics principle is more consequential in Africa than in developed markets for four compounding reasons: markets are small and fragmented, limiting the addressable base land-grab strategies can monetise; middle-class purchasing power is volatile, as currency depreciation and inflation erode spending capacity; infrastructure is unreliable, imposing structurally higher operational costs than models assume; and growth-at-all-costs businesses cannot attract late-stage equity in a corrected market.
+The unit economics principle is more consequential in Africa than in developed markets for four compounding reasons that the institutional-voids framework names.
+Markets are small and fragmented (capital-market voids), limiting the addressable base land-grab strategies can monetise.
+Middle-class purchasing power is volatile, as currency depreciation and inflation erode spending capacity (macroeconomic-environment voids).
+Infrastructure is unreliable (operational-infrastructure voids), imposing structurally higher operational costs than models assume.
+And growth-at-all-costs businesses cannot attract late-stage equity in a corrected market (capital-market voids again, at the Series B+ layer).
+Each compounding reason is a specific institutional void the venture has to solve internally - and solving them requires the unit-economics discipline that blitzscaling structurally cannot provide.

 "Founders must understand the importance of finding and prioritising a path to profitability.
 They can't continuously run at a loss for 5–10 years in Africa." - interviewee